-A metric is a stream of datapoints collected by the monitoring system over time.
-A datapoint consists of a timestamp and a value, and is typically created when a system property is measured.
-Circonus supports three types of metrics: numeric metrics, histogram metrics and text metrics, that carry values of the respective type.
+A metric is a stream of data points the monitoring system collects over time.
+A data point consists of a timestamp and a value, and is typically created when a system property is measured.
+Circonus supports three types of metrics: numeric metrics, histogram metrics, and text metrics, which carry values of the respective type.

-A check consists of a group of metrics that are typically dedicated to assessing a single service.
+A check consists of a group of metrics typically dedicated to assessing a single service.
 Examples:

-- HTTP checks asseses the availability of a website and contain metrics ‘duration’, ‘code’, etc.
+- HTTP checks assess the availability of a website and contain metrics ‘duration’, ‘code’, etc.

-- nodeagent checks collect telemetry data from a host and has metrics ‘cpu`idle’, ‘vm`memory`free’, etc.
+- Agent checks collect telemetry data from a host and have metrics ‘cpu’idle’, ‘vm’memory’free’, etc.

-A complete list of checks can be found on the Check Types page.
+A complete list of checks can be found on the supported integrations library page.